kennywall/import-test/_posts/2011-03-06-android-like-web-notifications-toolbar.md

 domain: apievangelist.com
 image: http://www.webmonkey.com/wp-content/uploads/2010/08/w3c_main-300x45.png
 ---
-{% include JB/setup %}<p>I just had a new idea for a startup.
+{% include JB/setup %}I just had a new idea for a startup.
 I'm in love with everything about technology startups except actually starting another one myself.
 So I kind of work the opposite of the rest of Silicon Valley, when I have an idea I just put it out there on the open Internet.
 I'm reading Scott's analysis of theWeb Notifications API over at webmonkey.
 I like my Google Gmail notifications.
 I also like the way Android does mobile notifications.
 So does Fred Wilson.